max-anders/showcaze-info/README.md

 # Showcaze 🎵📱

-**Showcaze** is a social music streaming platform designed to connect artists and listeners in one place.
+**Showcaze** is a social music streaming platform that empowers artists and fans through sharing, showcasing, and discovery.
-Built with the **Flutter framework**, it combines the functionality of a streaming service with interactive social features.
+Built with Flutter, it combines the best of streaming and social networks into a single mobile experience.

 ---

 ## 🚀 Key Features
-- 🎶 **High-quality remote audio playback** with [Just Audio](https://pub.dev/packages/just_audio)
-- 🔐 **Secure authentication** via Google Auth & Firebase
-- 💳 **Subscription management** with RevenueCat & Stripe
-- 👥 Social features: artist profiles, sharing, and community engagement
+- **Three Feeds**
+  - *Showcase Feed*: discover music shared by friends and curators
+  - *New Releases*: follow new tracks from your favorite artists
+  - *Discovery Feed*: see live updates of music uploaded to the platform

+- **Showcasing System**
+  - Users can “showcase” songs (like retweets) to boost visibility
+  - Profiles act as portfolios with pinned favorites and playlists
+  - Artists distribute music independently via their pages

+- **Engagement Tools**
+  - Real-time comment panel (*live mode*, like Twitch chat)
+  - Popular comments highlighted by likes
+  - Artist pages include catalogs, teasers, works-in-progress

+- **Monetization**
+  - Fans showcase songs with credits
+  - Credits can be purchased via subscription (Stripe integration)
+  - Artists withdraw credits as revenue → fairer fan-powered royalties
 ---

 ## 🛠️ Tech Stack